konvajs/site/source/docs/tweens/Finish_Event.md

-title: Tween Finish Event Tutorial
+title: HTML5 Canvas Tween Finish Event Tutorial
 ---

 To trigger a user defined function when the tween finishes with Konva, we can set the `onFinish` property.